TransPod: Technology

 The TransPod system is being developed to carry vehicles at speeds greater than 1000 km/h.
 Announced in 2016, the TransPod system contains aerodynamic and propulsion systems to reduce friction compared to trains, automobiles and jets, and to therefore travel at a faster speed.
 TransPod's technology is designed to be compatible with renewable energies including solar generation, supplemented by regional electrical grid connection link-ups.
 TransPod states the purpose of this is for reduced carbon emissions.

-To achieve fossil-fuel-free propulsion, TransPod vehicles take advantage of electrically driven linear induction motor technology, with active real-time control and sense-space systems.
+For propulsion, TransPod vehicles use electrically driven linear induction motor technology, with active real-time control and sense-space systems.

 The TransPod system is distinct from the hyperloop concept proposed by Elon Musk's Hyperloop Alpha white paper.
 (Note: Elon Musk's Hyperloop Alpha white paper) Unlike hyperloop, the TransPod system uses moving electromagnetic fields to propel the vehicles with stable levitation from the top surface, rather than compressed air below the vehicle.

 Passenger vehicles include seating for 54 people, while cargo vehicles have a loadable interior.
 Each vehicle includes an aircraft-like fuselage pressurized for atmospheric air circulation and control – and includes propulsion, guidance and control systems to operate at speeds exceeding 1000 km/h within a protected tube guideway.
 The tubes are twinned to permit bidirectional vehicle travel.

 The cargo transport TransPod vehicles are designed to carry payloads of 10 tons and have compatibility with wooden pallets, as well as various unit load devices such as LD3 containers, and AAA containers.

 At high speed, the vehicle's dynamic forces are controlled by an internal guidance system, which TransPod calls Veillance Flux.
 Deviations of the vehicle's trajectory are sensed and tracked by a combination of inertial sensors and optical sensors.
 TransPod's systems use sense-space processing and real-time computer vision algorithms.

 At the InnoTrans Rail Show 2016 in Berlin, TransPod premiered their vehicle concept, alongside implementation of Coelux technology – an artificial skylight to emulate natural sunlight within the passenger pods.
 Thereafter, in July 2022, TransPod unveiled its first functional prototype, a one-third scale vehicle, at a TransPod-organized event in Toronto.
 At the same event, a new system design was unveiled, which included some significant modifications from the original design - including the removal of the axial compressor from the vehicle.